careerbytecode/python-challenge/README.md

 ✅ Be officially invited as a **CareerByteCode Local Chapter Ambassador** 🏆 Receive a **Digital Badge + Certificate**
 🌍 Be featured in our global **Python Hall of Fame**
-🎓 Get priority access to **internship, mentorship, and live project opportunities**
+🎓 Get access to **internship, mentorship, and live project opportunities**

 ---